On this page:

 It has the resources and ability to identify and pursue criminal assets and also works in partnership with relevant Commonwealth, State, Territory and international law enforcement agencies to identify, investigate and litigate appropriate asset confiscation matters at the Commonwealth level.

-Utilising an integrated approach, the Taskforce will focus on the development of the most effective and appropriate whole-of-government enforcement strategies on a case-by-case basis.
+Utilising an integrated approach, the Taskforce focuses on the development of the most effective and appropriate whole-of-government enforcement strategies on a case-by-case basis.

 These strategies can include criminal asset confiscation action, the referral of matters to the ATO for the application of taxation remedies, other Commonwealth processes such as debt recovery action, or recovery through State and Territory or foreign law enforcement agencies.

-The funds from confiscated assets are deposited into the Confiscated Assets Account, which is managed by the Insolvency Trustee Service of Australia (ITSA) on behalf of the Commonwealth.
+The funds from confiscated assets are deposited into the Confiscated Assets Account, which is managed by the Australian Financial Security Authority (AFSA) on behalf of the Commonwealth.

 For more information about the agencies involved in the Taskforce visit:

 For more information about Proceeds of Crime visit:

 What is the Taskforce?